Yesterday in the news, famed pianist Van Cliburn died at the

 worlds apart.
 He had been to The Soviet Union and captured everyone’s

-imagination by winning the He always told
+imagination by winning the Tchaikovsky Competition.

 her she needed a baby grand in that room.